 Databases are specialist tools which you can use to find resources such as journal articles.
-The three listed below are the databases we recommend you start with but the library has many more.
-For help with searching these resources see the Search Skills page in this guide.
+The four listed below are the databases we recommend you start with, but the full list can also be accessed here.

 The library also has a number of language and linguistics ebooks which are available on and off campus.
 Most of these are included in the library catalogue and can also be found in OneSearch.
 For more information about finding and using ebooks please see our Help with using ebooks page.

 Watch and record freeview TV and radio.
 Create clips or make your own playlist using the huge archive of tv and radio shows dating back to the 1970s.
-Bob also includes a collection of curated playlists made by UK university lecturers on themes such as feminist film philosophy and law race and decolonisation.Go to Box of Broadcasts (bob)
+BoB also includes a collection of curated playlists made by UK university lecturers on themes such as feminist film philosophy and law race and decolonisation.Go to Box of Broadcasts (BoB)